ChauhanSRishabh/Data-Structures/Trees/tree_readme.md

 ## Traversal Techniques

-There are 2 traversal techiniques for a binary tree :
+There are 2 traversal techniques for a binary tree :
 1. Breadth-first
 2. Depth-first